alexrudnick/dissertation/BURNDOWN.md

   * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system
     * DONE-ish: Sandra seems OK with it.
+  * DONE how changed is squoia? is it very different from before?
+  * DONE decide: resurrect old version of squoia or start with the latest?
+    * DONE still have old version, dependencies need to be rebuilt though
+    * DONE new version running fine in VM, can translate test set.
+    * DECIDED: use the new version, which works, and we can inspect the intermediate state!